Philosophy Masters Degrees

 PPR offers a range of opportunities for graduate study in philosophy.

-The MA programmes in PPR are based upon - depending on the specific programme - a combination of advanced level taught courses, self-directed supervised study, and a substantial dissertation.
+The MA programmes in PPR combine advanced level taught courses, self-directed supervised study, and a substantial dissertation.
 They are usually taken full-time over one year, but may also be taken on a part-time basis over two years.
 The MA is a widely recognised qualification in its own right, providing advanced training beyond first degree level, and also prepares students for the more intensive research of the PhD programme.

-PPR offers the opportunity to engage in postgraduate study in philosophy via a range of taught masters degree programmes.
-You can study philosophy on its own, or in combination with other subjects, including Politics, Religious Studies or with Law.
-Our taught masters programmes allow students to develop their philosophical knowledge and expertise and also to acquire a range of critical research skills that are useful and relevant to employment.
-The taught masters programmes also provide a solid grounding for further postgraduate research in philosophy at MPhil, or PhD level.
+PPR offers postgraduate study in philosophy via a range of taught masters degree programmes.
+You can study philosophy on its own or in combination with other subjects, including Politics, Religious Studies, and Management.
+Our taught masters programmes allow students both to develop their philosophical knowledge and expertise, and to develop a range of employment-relevant skills.
+They also provide a solid grounding for further postgraduate research in philosophy at doctoral level.
 The programmes start in October and (for full-time students) run to the end of September in the following year.
-Students take a combination of core and elective modules and write a dissertation with an academic tutor.
+Students take a combination of core and elective modules and write a dissertation supervised by a member of staff with appropriate expertise.